 When most of us see a goomba, our instinct is to try to squash it, get rid of it.
 Turns out, though, that goombas can be way more useful than that.

 Last year, I profiled Scott Buchanan, an intense Super Mario 64 player who manages to beat levels without ever jumping at all.
 This month, he's back with a new feat that takes place within Super Mario 64's earliest level, Bob-omb Battlefield.
-Specifically, the final star on that level, "Mario Wings To The Sky".
-As veteran players know, that star requires players getting to an island in the sky, where you'll find a wing cap that you can use to collect three coins.
-These coins make the star appear -- really, its a simple star to get... if you get it the normal way.
+Specifically, the second to last star on that level, "Mario Wings To The Sky."
+As veteran players know, that star requires players getting to an island in the sky, where you'll find a wing cap that you can use to collect five coins.
+These coins make the star appear — really, its a simple star to get...if you get it the normal way.
 In 2013, Buchanan managed to nab the star with a record of only one jump press (required to use the cannon that could shoot him to the coins in the sky).

-The key to understanding how he does it lies within a concept known as "HOLP" -- held item's last position.
-Basically, at any given moment, Super Mario 64 tracks where a held item is, and it uses this information to tell the game where to spawn an item after it is thrown.
-This variable stops updating when Mario stops holding an item, but it still remains there -- even if you exit the game.
+The key to understanding how he does it lies within a concept known as "HOLP" — held object's last position.
+Basically, at any given moment, Super Mario 64 tracks where a held object is, and it uses this information to tell the game where to spawn an item after it is thrown.
+This variable stops updating when Mario stops holding an item, but it still remains there — even if you exit the game.
 However, if Mario holds a wing cap, the variable stops updating altogether.
 So what Buchanan does in this video is, he goes up here, setting up the HOLP with a Bob-omb:

 He goes down, grabs a second wing cap, and forces the game to stop updating the HOLP.
 Then he picks up a Bob-omb.
 The reason he does this is because of how cloning works in Super Mario 64.
 Basically, any object you see in the game takes up a "slot" of memory.
 Whenever you see an object on the screen, that's because the game has taken an object from the slot, and loaded it into the game.
 When you move away, the item unloads, so other objects can take up that active slot.
 This can be manipulated, as The Mario Wiki explains here: